Leighton Library: History

-There have been donations of books to the library over the years, shortly after it opened it received a large donation from James Turner of Dunblane.
-In the early 18th century another large donation came from Thomas Hislop, these included several 17th century books, other donors include Dr David Laing and George Paton.
+There have been donations of books to the library over the year.
+Shortly after it opened, it received a large donation from James Turner of Dunblane.
+In the early 18th century, another large donation came from Thomas Hislop; these included several 17th-century books.
+Other donors include Dr David Laing and George Paton.

 Public subscription

 The trustees of the Leighton Library voted to offer the service of a public subscription to the library on 31 October 1734.
 The first to pay for the service were two of the trustees, Sir James Campbell and Sir Hugh Paterson, with each of them giving £3.
 Although the readership contained small numbers, the high quality of the collection meant that there was constant support from the gentry, professionals and the clergy.

-It was in the 19th century that the library had a rise in numbers, this was due to the mineral wells that had been discovered on the Cromlix Estate in 1813.
-During the period where the wells had many visitors the trustees offered a temporary membership to the library for 2s.
+It was in the 19th century that the library had a rise in numbers; this was due to the mineral wells that had been discovered on the Cromlix Estate in 1813.
+During the period where the wells had many visitors, the trustees offered a temporary membership to the library for 2s.
 6d. a fortnight.
-By 1831 the subscription to the library had risen to 10s.
+By 1831, the subscription to the library had risen to 10s.
 6d. for full members.
-Dunblane was over-shadowed by Bridge of Allan for its water and the library struggled to keep its readers, by 1843 the subscription to the library had fallen to 5s.
+Dunblane was over-shadowed by Bridge of Allan for its water, and the library struggled to keep its readers: by 1843, the subscription to the library had fallen to 5s.